cybertomp-framework/cybertomp-framework.github.io/contributions.md

 We love seeing community contributions!
 All contributions should follow our governance principles to keep the framework reliable, relevant, and useful for everyone.

 - **Continuous Improvement**: Help the framework evolve with new needs, technologies, and cyber threats, while staying true to its core values.
-- **Evidence-Based Evolution**: Back up your contribution with solid evidence—peer-reviewed publications are ideal, but other credible sources are welcome too.
+- **Evidence-Based Evolution**: Back up your contribution with solid evidence, peer-reviewed publications are ideal, but other credible sources are welcome too.
 Opinions alone are not enough.
 - **Broad Applicability**: Aim for improvements that benefit a wide range of organizations and contexts, rather than very narrow or niche cases.
 - **Public Sector Priority**: The framework focuses on public sector needs.
 Private sector considerations are welcome only if they don’t compromise public requirements.